ArashLab/CAP/TUTORIAL.md

 * Log message

 If you look at the content of the the `Example_01.yaml` file after execution of the workload, you will see information is added to this file.
-Some of this information are default values which are added when the workload file is loaded (i.e. `pathType` in the `inGt`) and some others are information that is dynamically added (i.e. `count` in the `outGt`).
+Some of this information are default values which are added when the workload file is loaded (i.e. `pathType` in the `input`) and some others are information that is dynamically added (i.e. `count` in the `output`).
 The most important one for you to know is the `spec.status` field with is set to `Compeleted`.
 If you execute the workload once more, it does not execute this stage as it is already marked as `Compeleted`.
 This feature is quiet handy for the case you have many stages in your workload and it fails at some point.
 Once you fix the issue, you can execute the workload and make sure only incompleted stages are executed.

 ```yaml